 1: Avoid: my phone flashlight would be a better choice – 2: Poor: significant defect or issues; almost unusable – 3: Average: some defects or issues; but still usable 4: Good: recommended (minor issues) – 5: Great: highly recommended

-There’s plenty to like about it though, and it’s a very well-built light, but the beam really brings it down.
+There’s plenty to like about it though, and it’s a very well-built light.

 Now to break out the strap wrench to try and get the head open…